-Painter School has a very detailed, comprehensive school safety plan that outlines protocols, systems, and procedures in the event of any/all emergencies.
-The plan also contains the yearly safety goals as determined by the students, staff, and parents.
-The Safety Plan is developed by the Painter Safety Committee before it is presented to the Alum Rock Union School District Board of Trustees for annual approval.
-The plan was approved in December 2011.
+McEntee Academy has a comprehensive school safety plan that outlines protocols, systems, and procedures in the event of any/all emergencies.
+The plan contains safety goals as determined by the students, staff, and parents and is revised annually.
+The safety plan is developed by the McEntee Safety Committee before it is presented to the Alum Rock Union Elementary School District Board of Trustees for annual approval.
+The revised plan was last approved in December 2011.
 The Safety Plan and drill procedures are reviewed during the year with all staff.
 Safety alerts are shared with all staff as needed throughout the school year.
-In addition, all required drills are calendared and completed, and the results are shared with the staff.
+In addition, all required drills are calendared and completed, and the results are provided to the staff.

-The Painter School Safety Plan has a comprehensive, enforceable, and continuous behavior policy, set of rules and regulations, dress code policy, set of protocols for safety/emergency drills, tardy policy, attendance policy, referral policy, non-discriminatory policy on student rights and responsibilities, campus security policy, harassment policy, conflict management policy, Internet safety policy, and an intervention policy.
+The McEntee School Safety Plan has a comprehensive behavior policy which includes the "Best Behavior" set of rules and regulations, dress code policy, set of protocols for safety/emergency drills, tardy policy, attendance policy, referral policy, non-discriminatory policy on student rights and responsibilities, campus security policy, harassment policy, conflict management policy, Internet safety policy, and an intervention policy.
+Rules review assemblies on acts that result in suspension and expulsion are scheduled quarterly for fourth and fifth grade students.